 - Keeping up with changing legislation;

 - Pressure to continue to provide clients with a high level of service at a lower cost.

-Pest Management provides protection from the risks of pest related contamination and damage that can result in a loss of reputation and business as well as a significant fine.
+Pest Management provides protection from the risks of pest-related contamination and damage that can result in a loss of reputation and business as well as a significant fine.
 The UK pest control industry practices self-regulation.
-As a result there are significant differences in the way services are delivered by each company, ranging from the unskilled and liberal spraying of insecticides to the use of best practice.
+As a result, there are significant differences in the way services are delivered by each company, ranging from the unskilled and liberal spraying of insecticides to the use of the best practices.

 Future competencies required by the sector include:

 - English for Speakers of Other Languages (ESOL);

 - Employability skills for those entering elementary job roles;